This complete couples travel planning guide will hopefully provide you with lots of advice and inspiration for planning a trip together.

 Step #4: Visit travel agents and tour operators to get some ideas

-Even if you don’t quite have the budget for booking your trip via a travel agent or tour operator, they are a wealth of free information!
+Even if you don’t quite have the budget to book your trip via a travel agent or tour operator, they are a wealth of free information!

 From there, you can then choose to book through them or do it yourself.